Photos of the Equipment | Notest About the Equipment | Bought for...

 In Germany, I bought a set of connection cables.
 One can be used for cloning your Autostar settings to another Autostar computer.
 I wouldn't have bought it if it had not been included in the set...

 The second cable served for connecting the Autostar to a PC using a serial port.
-But serial ports have vanished and replaced by USB ports...
+But serial ports have vanished and were replaced by USB ports...
 Another problem that I encountered was that I owned an Apple Macintosh, not a PC.
 However, software updates were only made available for the Windows platform.
-Meade annonced a universal Java version of the updater but never made it available...
+Meade announced a universal Java version of the updater but never made it available...
 Using Windows emulators, I made one or the other update, but never managed to have the Autostar computer software "up-to-date."
-Moreover, often the updater got stuck...
+Moreover, often the updater application froze...

-The 40mm eye piece seems to be very good (I still keep it) and offered a large and clear field of view (it was fairly expensive).
+The 40 mm eyepiece (I keep it until 2016) seemed to be very good and offered a large and clear field of view (it was fairly expensive).
 However, due to its long focal length older people are no longer able to oversee the whole field of view - that's really a pity...

-The 15mm and 9.5mm eye pieces offered more magnification than the default 26mm eye piece but did not bring any additional advantages (perhaps there was already "dead" magnification).
+The 15 mm and 9.5 mm eyepieces offered more magnification than the default 26 mm eyepiece but did not bring any additional advantages.
 Perhaps, in our region the air has to many turbulences, and the sky is definitely spoilt by light pollution.
+I sold them together with the ETX.

 Bag